hipe/tmx/doc/issues.md

-[#124]       #tracking-tag autoloader won't work when there is toplevel name [#123]       #convention #pattern sub-product module 2-level pattern [#122] #open #low-priority phase out ROOT_PATHNAME for Skylab.dir_pathname [#121]       #pattern of CLI.new, API.invoke as facades hehe inv. of [#109]
+[#124]       #tracking-tag autoloader won't work when there is toplevel name..
+[#123]       #convention #pattern sub-product module 2-level pattern [#122] #open #low-priority phase out ROOT_PATHNAME for Skylab.dir_pathname
+[#121]       #pattern of CLI.new, API.invoke as facades hehe inv. of [#109]